duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

   ```
   sleep 1 && xset -display :0.0 dpms force off
   ```
-* to check disk usage you can run to see folder size
+* to check disk usage you can run to see folder size and disk size
   ```
   sudo du /* -s